MIT-AI-Accelerator/neurips-2020-sevir/README.md

 ## Downloading SEVIR

-The SEVIR data will be avaialbe online.
+The SEVIR data will be available online.
 Link removed from this README to maintain anonymity.

-For the remainder, we assume SEVIR is downloaded or linked under the `data/` directory in the repo.

 ## Extrating training/testing datasets